Glossary

 Eligible child/children

-- be your natural child (who must be born within 12 months of your death)
+- a natural child born before, on or within 12 months of a member’s death

-- be your step-child or a child accepted by you as being a member of your family (this doesn’t include a child you sponsor for charity) and be dependent on you.
+- a step-child or a child accepted by you as being a member of your family (this doesn’t include a child you sponsor for charity) and be dependent on you at the date of your death.

 Eligible children must meet the following conditions: